At a glance

 Final verdict

 The Greenworks 40V does what its price suggests – it provides entry-level cordless leaf blowing capability at an entry-level price.
 In the right context – small garden, dry leaves, occasional use – it is perfectly adequate.
-Against the Bosch and EGO it is clearly outperformed, but at roughly half to a third of the price that is expected rather than a criticism.
+Against the Bosch and EGO it is clearly outperformed, but at roughly half to a third of the cost that is expected rather than a criticism.

-The buying decision is straightforward: if your garden is small and leaf fall is moderate, the Greenworks saves you £50-120 over the Bosch and delivers an acceptable result for the conditions it is designed for.
+The buying decision is straightforward: if your garden is small and leaf fall is moderate, the Greenworks saves you a meaningful sum over the Bosch and delivers an acceptable result for the conditions it is designed for.
 If your garden is larger, leaf fall is heavy, or you need reliable performance on wet autumn leaves, spend more and buy the Bosch or EGO.
 The performance gap in demanding conditions is simply too large to paper over with price alone.

 For a full head-to-head comparison with detailed scoring across every category, our best cordless leaf blowers UK guide brings all three together and names an outright winner for each garden type and budget.